Sherman's March (1986 film)

-Sherman's March: A Meditation on the Possibility of Romantic Love In the South During an Era of Nuclear Weapons Proliferation is a 1986 documentary film written and directed by Ross McElwee.
-It was awarded the Grand Jury prize at the 1987 Sundance Film Festival. and in 2000, was selected for preservation in the U.S. National Film Registry.
+Sherman's March: A Meditation on the Possibility of Romantic Love In the South During an Era of Nuclear Weapons Proliferation is a 1986 cinéma vérité documentary film written and directed by Ross McElwee.
+It was awarded a Grand Jury prize at the 1987 Sundance Film Festival, and was selected for preservation in the U.S. National Film Registry in 2000.

 Background

-McElwee initially planned to make a film about the effects of General William Tecumseh Sherman's Civil War march through Georgia and the Carolinas, the Georgia portion of which is commonly called the "March to the Sea".
-A traumatic breakup McElwee experienced before filming made it difficult for him to separate personal from professional concerns, shifting the focus of the film to create a more personal story about the women in his life, love, romance and religion.
-Other themes include the spectre of nuclear holocaust in the context of the Cold War and the legacy and complexity of General Sherman's own life.
+McElwee initially planned to make a film about the effects of General William Tecumseh Sherman's Civil War campaign through Georgia and the Carolinas, the Georgia portion of which is commonly called his "March to the Sea".
+A romantic breakup that the director experienced before filming made it difficult for him to separate personal from professional concerns, however, shifting his focus to create a more personal story about the women in his life, romance, and religion.
+Other themes include the threat of nuclear war amidst the Cold War and the legacy and complexity of Sherman's own life.

-The film follows a repetitive narrative pattern.
-McElwee becomes enamored with various women, eventually developing feelings for each of his subjects, only to have his romantic hopes dashed.
-McElwee has said it follows a personal essay form; a hybrid autobiographical interactive documentary form that exists between fiction and nonfiction.
+The film follows a repetitive narrative pattern: McElwee becomes enamored with various women, eventually developing feelings for each of his subjects, only to have his romantic hopes dashed.
+McElwee stated it’s a personal essay blending fiction and nonfiction.

 Production

-McElwee said his previous film "Backyard was a sketch for Sherman's March, an experiment in how I could approach the bigger film".
-He said Backyard is also "cruder" because "I was just learning to shoot as a one-person crew.
+McElwee called his previous film Backyard "a sketch for Sherman's March, an experiment in how I could approach the bigger film".
+He called the former film "cruder" because I was just learning to shoot as a one-person crew.
 I was just getting over that odd sense of camera shyness in reverse.
 It takes a while to summon the gumption to shoot people you know well, to be able to face them and talk to them as you're filming.
 Also, I was using a Nagra 4, a very large tape recorder: it weighs 20 pounds and I carried it slung over my shoulder.
 For Sherman's March, I used a miniature Nagra SN, a very highly developed piece of recording equipment that could fit on my belt.
 This technological improvement made shooting much easier.

-Initially, McElwee thought the film would be a "synthesis of Backyard and Space Coast," but the day after filming the Scottish games, his sister "said—somewhat seriously, somewhat joking—'You should use the camera as a way to meet women.'
-She's sincerely upset about my having ended my relationship with my girlfriend, and she's looking for ways to get me back on my feet. ...[A]t the point when she gave me her advice about how to use the camera, I experienced a minor epiphany."
+Initially, McElwee thought the film would be a "synthesis of Backyard and Space Coast," but the day after filming the Scottish games, his sister said—somewhat seriously, somewhat joking—'You should use the camera as a way to meet women.'
+She's sincerely upset about my having ended my relationship with my girlfriend, and she's looking for ways to get me back on my feet. ...[A]t the point when she gave me her advice about how to use the camera, I experienced a minor epiphany.